The Boy fell.

 Red leaned into him and wagged his tail, not the crazy-happy fast kind, but the comfort kind, like the beating of his heart.
 They stayed there, safe, able to rest, until finally, he nudged the Boy one more time, and the Boy left a messy kiss on the top of Red’s head before turning to go.
 The breeze rose, and the grass waved, and the field swallowed the Boy with a gentle, day-dream sigh.

-Red went back home.
+Red went home.
 Limping, flinching at the roughness of pavement on his torn-up paws.
-Past the houses, past the mailboxes, past the hedges that were not his, and finally to a door he knew well.
+Past the houses, past the mailboxes, past the hedges that were not his, and finally to the door he knew well.

-The door hung open, and weeping leaked through.
+The door hung open, and weeping spilled outside.

 He nudged it wider, trotted in.
-Past the kitchen with adults clinging to one another and saying nonsense things through tears, up the stairs where he left a trail of mud and blood and bracken, and to the room the Boy had once owned.
+Past the kitchen with adults clinging to one another through tears, up the stairs where he left a trail of mud and blood and bracken, and to the room the Boy had once owned.

 There, on the floor, knelt the Boy’s Father.

 The Father looked up.
 “Red… what happened to you?
 Did you get in a fight?”
 Red licked him, and the Father’s gaze changed, as though he no longer saw the filth but only the dog beneath it.
 “You’re too late, boy.”
 His breath quickened, and he rested one hand on the thin arm on the bed beside him, on the body eaten by disease and wrong, on the flesh that now was empty.

 “Oh, my son, my son!”
 The Father flung his arms around Red’s neck, and his shoulders shook as he wept between clenched teeth.